Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

         * Consistency: A PCC is consistent iff it contains no negative edges.
         * Completeness: For every pair of PCCs there is at least one negative edge between them.
-    * In additional to the minimal criteria we can specify a confidence level.
+    * In additional to the minimal criteria we can specify a redundancy level.
     * K-Confidence:
-        * K-positive-confidence:
+        * K-positive-redundancy:
-            * A PCC is "k-positive-confident" if it is consistent and it contains no cut-sets involving fewer than `k` positive edges.
+            * A PCC is "k-positive-redundant" if it is consistent and it contains no cut-sets involving fewer than `k` positive edges.
             * This is the equivalent to "k-edge-connectedness".
-            * Note: A PCC that is k-positive-confident is also (k-1)-positive-confident (for `k ≥ 2`).
+            * Note: A PCC that is k-positive-redundant is also (k-1)-positive-redundant (for `k ≥ 2`).
             * A graph has this property if all PCCs have this property.
-        * K-negative-confidence:
+        * K-negative-redundancy:
-            * A pair of PCCs is "k-negative-confident" if there are `k` negative edges between them.
+            * A pair of PCCs is "k-negative-redundant" if there are `k` negative edges between them.
             * A graph has this property if all pairs of PCCs have this property.
-            * For a graph to be "k-negative-confident", it requires O(k N^2) negative decisions (where N is the number of individuals).
+            * For a graph to be "k-negative-redundant", it requires O(k N^2) negative decisions (where N is the number of individuals).
-        * K-confidence tied to the number of decision mistakes that must be made in order for part of the graph to appear consistent or complete.
+        * K-redundancy is tied to the number of decision mistakes that must be made in order for part of the graph to appear consistent or complete.
-          Specifically, for an incorrect PCC or pair of PCCs to be k-confident then at least k mistakes must be made.
+          Specifically, for an incorrect PCC or pair of PCCs to be k-redundant then at least k mistakes must be made.
     * D-Confidence:
-        * D-positive-confidence:
+        * D-positive-redundancy:
-            * A PCC is "d-positive-confident" if its diameter is at most `d`.
+            * A PCC is "d-positive-redundant" if its diameter is at most `d`.
-        * D-negative-confidence:
+        * D-negative-redundancy:
-            * A pair of PCCs is "d-negative-confident" if the diameter of their union is at most `d`.
+            * A pair of PCCs is "d-negative-redundant" if the diameter of their union is at most `d`.
     * Note:
         * It will often be impractical to enforce that a graph must be complete